NeckersBOX/votingapp/README.md

 ## Free Code Camp Challenge

 This app was built in MERN stack.
-It uses: MongoDB, Node, Express, React, React Router, Redux and Material-UI.
+It uses: MongoDB, Node, Express, React, React Router, Redux, Socket.IO and Material-UI.

 _Note_: Server and client components are _isomorphic_.